 My Slow-Sewing Project – the Smitten Quilt

-During one of Amitie Textiles pattern sale, I bought the Smitten Pattern by Lucy Kingwell and some templates from Amazon (they were a really good price but if you order them please be warned that they come from the States
+During one of Amitie Textiles pattern sales, I bought the Smitten Pattern by Lucy Kingwell and some templates from Amazon (they were a really good price but if you order them please be warned that they come from the States

 My plan is the make this quilt mostly using Denyse Schmidt fabric as I am a huge fan and have been collecting ever since I started quilting!
 Although I may add in the odd blender here and there.